jardahrazdera/portfolio-jaroslav-tech/README.md

 * **View & Template Integrity:** Tests verify that all primary views return a successful status code (`200 OK`) and that they render the correct templates.
 This ensures the basic navigation and structure of the site remain intact.
 * **Context Data Validation:** We test that the correct context data is passed to the templates.
 For example, we verify that the `general_setup` object from the context processor is available, ensuring dynamic data from the database is displayed properly on the frontend.
 * **Business Logic & Design Patterns:** Beyond standard checks, the tests validate the core application logic.
 A key example is the test for the **Singleton pattern** on the `GeneralSetup` model.
 This critical test guarantees that the architectural rule of having only one instance of site-wide settings is strictly enforced, preventing potential configuration conflicts.
+* **Caching Functionality:** The test suite includes specific tests for the Redis caching layer.
+These tests verify that cache hits and misses work as expected, that user-specific data is cached correctly, and that the cache expires properly.

 ### Automated Testing with GitHub Actions